 Effect of Interconnection Request Withdrawal on Interconnection Financial Security

 When there is a withdrawal or interconnection agreement termination prior to the start of construction, the “unspent portion” of any retained financial security does not accrue to the Participating TO.
-Rather, the CAISO disburses these funds in the same way that collected monetary penalties are disbursed under the CAISO tariff.
+Rather, the CAISO disburses these funds in the same way that collected monetary penalties are disbursed under the CAISO Tariff.

 Generally GIP Section 9.4 outlines the effect of an Interconnection Customer’s withdrawal (or deemed withdrawal) from the queue and/or termination of an executed interconnection agreement.